newrelic/docs-website/src/data-dictionary/events/NrAuditEvent/targetType.md

   - NrAuditEvent
 ---

-The object that changed: account, role, or user.
+The object that changed; for example, account, role, user, alert conditions or notifications, logs, etc.